CODING-Enthusiast9857/Hacktoberfest22-Contribute-DSA/CONTRIBUTING.md

 # ❓  What to contribute
-- You can contribute any algorithm in any language
+- You can contribute algorithm in any language
 - You can also add data structure programs

 # ✨ Contribution guidelines